tufts-ai-robotics-group/polycraft-novelty-data/polycraft_nov_data/novel_data/item_novelty/README.md

    If you want to have height / position change AND a novel item, set pos_change = True (line 209).
 For a novel item without any change in item positions set pos_change = False.

    Run polycraft_tufts/novelty_generator/novelty_generator.py with arguments -novelty lvl-1 -parameter x.
+   (x = 1 if we only want one novel item.)

 3. Run polycraft_tufts/utils/save_screen.py